MinterTeam/minter-js-sdk/README.md

 const minter = new Minter({apiType: 'node', baseURL: 'https://node-api.testnet.minter.network/v2/'});
 const txParams = {
     // no `nonce` specified, it will be fetched automatically
-    // no `gasPrice` specified, "1" will be used by default and in case of error request will be retried with autocorrected value
+    // no `gasPrice` specified, "1" will be used by default and in case of error, request will be retried with auto-corrected value
     chainId: 1,
     type: TX_TYPE.SEND,
     data: {